slackapi/bolt-js/docs/_tutorials/reference.md

 | `installerOptions` | Optional object that can be used to customize [the default OAuth support](/bolt-js/concepts#authenticating-oauth).
 Read more in the OAuth documentation. |

 ### App options
+App options are passed into the `App` constructor.

 | Option  | Description  |
 | :---: | :--- |